-Grants, notes and other receivables represent amounts due under federal and state grant programs and, at times, contributions.
+Receivables represent amounts due under federal and state grant programs and, at times, contributions.
 The grant programs are reimbursable in nature and revenue is recognized as a receivable once the expenditures are incurred.
+Receivables are written off when deemed uncollectible by management and recoveries, if any, are recorded when received.